2praveen/sql-datawarehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌞 About Me
 Hi there!
-I'm **Praveen Agrawal**, also known as **Data With Baraa**.
-I'm a professional on a mission to learn and share knowledge that is enjoyable and engaging!
+I'm **Praveen Agrawal** a professional on a mission to learn and share knowledge that is enjoyable and engaging!